turingschool/curriculum/tutorials/models/relationships.markdown

 #### In the Database

 At the database level it is very similar to a one-to-one: the "child" record holds a foreign key pointing back to the "parent".
-The parent record or row actually has no idea how many children are out there, only the child links back to the parent.
+The parent record or row actually has no idea how many children are out there and only the child links back to the parent.

 #### In Your Models